sutta » dn » Dīgha Nikāya 15

 Tatrānanda, yo so rūpiṁ parittaṁ attānaṁ paññapento paññapeti.

-Now, take those who describe the self as physical and limited.
+Now, take those who describe the self as formed and limited.

 Etarahi vā so rūpiṁ parittaṁ attānaṁ paññapento paññapeti, tattha bhāviṁ vā so rūpiṁ parittaṁ attānaṁ paññapento paññapeti, ‘atathaṁ vā pana santaṁ tathattāya upakappessāmī’ti iti vā panassa hoti.

-They describe the self as physical and limited in the present; or as sure to become physical and limited in some other place; or else they think: ‘Though it is not like that, I will ensure it is provided with what it needs to become like that.’
+They describe the self in the present as formed and limited; or they describe it as sure to be in some other place formed and limited; or else they think: ‘Though it is not like that, I will ensure it is provided with what it needs to become like that.’

 Evaṁ santaṁ kho, ānanda, rūpiṁ parittattānudiṭṭhi anusetīti iccālaṁ vacanāya.

-This being so, it’s appropriate to say that a view of self as physical and limited underlies them.
+This being so, it’s appropriate to say that a view of self as formed and limited underlies them.

 Tatrānanda, yo so rūpiṁ anantaṁ attānaṁ paññapento paññapeti.

-Now, take those who describe the self as physical and infinite …
+Now, take those who describe the self as formed and infinite …

 Etarahi vā so rūpiṁ anantaṁ attānaṁ paññapento paññapeti, tattha bhāviṁ vā so rūpiṁ anantaṁ attānaṁ paññapento paññapeti, ‘atathaṁ vā pana santaṁ tathattāya upakappessāmī’ti iti vā panassa hoti.